oowais/Muses/README.md

 ## Future prosects
 - Use multiple features than just using mfcc to compare
+- Factor the feature distance values from 0-1
 - Store Audio data like features in database
 - Load audio from youtube
 - Able to tell which song to pick from youtube